adreyer666/builder-nodes/README.md

 ### Docker / Podman
 Ensure you have all upstream registries in the registry list.
-When starting to create your own containers you might want to spin up your own registry and add it as well.
+When starting to create your own containers you *do* want to spin up your own registry and add it to the list.

 ```
 # cat /etc/containers/registries.conf